|Please note that this is a BETA version of the document. All information presented is correct but we are working on improving the details

 As Aximmetry allows for adjusting the origo of every coordinate system you can choose any of them to serve as a reference point for the placement of Billboards.

-However, we recommend to choose INPUT 1's tracking coordinate system as the point of reference to place the Billboards.
+However, we recommend choosing INPUT 1's tracking coordinate system as the point of reference to place the Billboards.
 In the continuation of this document, examples are also based on this recommendation.

 To turn on Billboards in the scene, start by selecting the SCENE panel.